LineageOS/lineage_wiki/_includes/templates/device_build.md

 unzip platform-tools-latest-linux.zip -d ~
 ```

+{% include alerts/tip.html content="The file may not be named identically to what stands in this command, so adjust accordingly." %}

 Now you have to add `adb` and `fastboot` to your PATH.
 Open `~/.profile` and add the following:

 ```